microsoft/startups/README.md

-# Startups Azure Migration Guide
+# Startups Guide to Azure
 The purpose of this guide is to get you the information you need for a successful migration to Azure.

 ## Azure services